basakil/mnmPlayer/README.md

     * Less than 2% when playing audio @ a mid-2009 macbook pro, -almost- none when idle.
 4. Minimal memory usage.
     * Less than 20MB real memory usage when playing audio, for now...
-5. Minimal -distributed- application size
+5. Minimal application -package- size
-    * Less than 10MB for now, will be significantly less when Apple embeds Swift runtime into MacOS.
+    * Less than 10MB for now, expected to be significantly less when Apple embeds Swift runtime into MacOS.

 ## License
-Is not decided yet, please ignore any copyright statements for now.
+Is not decided yet, please ignore any copyright statements -in any file- for now.

 ## Help Wanted!: